Share

 Every retrograde has three periods, including the first “station” when it turns retrograde, the second “station” when it stops going retrograde, and when it moves direct again, advancing through the signs.

-Approximate Duration and frequency of Retrogrades, on average:
+Approximate Duration and Frequency of Retrogrades, on Average:

 Mercury: 24 days, about every 4 months